-In the classroom environment on the campus of Bethel University, the student nurse is required to wear a purple scrub uniform with the Bethel University DON patch sewn to the left upper sleeve.
+In the classroom environment on the campus of Bethel University, the student nurse is required to wear a purple scrub uniform with the Bethel University logo embroidered on the front left.
 The purple scrub should be appropriately fitted and may be worn with a long sleeve neutral colored shirt underneath during cold months.
 A lab coat may also be worn over the scrubs.
+Students may not wear sweat shirts, hoodies, or fleece type jackets in the classroom, lab, or clinical setting.
 Closed-toe shoes are required at all times.
+Slippers, crocks, flip-flops etc are not allowed.